ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 # Ethics
 ## License
-We chose the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause), which is a permissive, OSI approved license[^osi-approved], open source copyright license.
+We chose the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause), which is a permissive, OSI approved[^osi-approved], open source copyright license.
-This license is slightly more restrictive than the MIT License or The 2-clause BSD License.
+This license is slightly more restrictive than the MIT License or the 2-Clause BSD License.
-The license includes a non-endorsement stating that any derivative work may not use the name of the original work, or its authors as an endorsement of the derivative.
+The license includes a non-endorsement clause stating that any derivative work may not use the name of the original work, or its authors as an endorsement of the derivative.

 We felt that this license was a good choice for an educational project, as it preserves the permissive nature of the MIT License or the 2-Clause BSD License.
 This allows for further contributions to the project through a fork, while protecting the original authors and project from both any implications of warranty or liability.